What should I wear when coming to physical therapy?

 How long are my appointments?

 - Your evaluation is about 1 hour or longer depending on your care.
-Your follow-up sessions will depend upon how much time your therapist thinks you need to complete your treatment program.
+Follow-up sessions will depend upon how much time your therapist thinks you need to complete your treatment program.
 Usually this is 30-60 minutes.

 How long should I expect to be coming to physical therapy?

 - Each case is different, depending on many different factors.
-On your first visit, your physical therapist will determine the estimated time you will be expected to continue your physical therapy for maximum benefit.
+The first visit the physical therapist will determine the estimated time you will be expected to continue your physical therapy for maximum benefit.
 As a very general rule, many of our patients’ conditions take 4-12 weeks to fully resolve with treatment.
-If you have any concerns, please speak to your physical therapist once a timeframe has been determined.
+Please speak to your physical therapist once a timeframe has been determined if there are any concerns.

 Do I need a referral or a prescription to be treated?